Man-portable air-defense system

-Man-portable air-defense systems (MANPADS or MPADS) are portable surface-to-air missiles.
-They are guided weapons and are a threat to low-flying aircraft, especially helicopters.
+Man-portable air-defense systems (MANPADS or MPADS) are portable shoulder-launched surface-to-air missiles.
+They are guided weapons and are a threat to low-flying aircraft, especially helicopters and also used against low-flying cruise missiles.
+These short-range missiles can also be fired from vehicles, tripods, weapon platforms, and warships.

 Overview

 MANPADS were developed in the 1950s to provide military ground forces with protection from jet aircraft.
-They have received a great deal of attention, partly because armed groups have used them against commercial airliners.
-These missiles, affordable and widely available through a variety of sources, have been used successfully over the past three decades both in military conflicts, as well as by terrorist organizations.
+They have received a great deal of attention, partly because armed terrorist groups have used them against commercial airliners.
+These missiles, affordable and widely available through a variety of sources, have been used successfully over the past three decades, both in military conflicts, by militant groups, and by terrorist organizations.

-Twenty-five countries, including the United Kingdom, the United States, Poland, Sweden, Russia, and Iran produce man-portable air defense systems.
-Possession, export, and trafficking of such weapons is officially tightly controlled, due to the threat they pose to civil aviation, although such efforts have not always been successful.
+Twenty-five countries, including China, Iran, Poland, Russia, Sweden, the United Kingdom and the United States produce man-portable air defense systems.
+Possession, export, and trafficking of such weapons is tightly controlled due to the threat they pose to civil aviation although such efforts have not always been successful.

 The missiles are about 1.5 to 1.8 m in length and weigh about 17 to 18 kg, depending on the model.
 MANPADS generally have a target detection range of about 10 km and an engagement range of about 6 km, so aircraft flying at 6100 m or higher are relatively safe.

 Missile types

 Infrared

-Infrared homing missiles are designed to home-in on a heat source on an aircraft, typically the engine exhaust plume, and detonate a warhead in or near the heat source to disable the aircraft.
-These missiles use passive guidance, meaning that they do not emit signals to detect a heat source, which makes them difficult to detect by targeted aircraft employing countermeasure systems.
+Infrared homing missiles are designed to home-in on a heat source on an aircraft, typically the engine exhaust plume, and detonate a warhead in or near the heat source to disable the aircraft or to simply burst it into flames.
+These missiles use passive guidance, meaning that they do not emit heat signatures, making them difficult to detect by aircraft employing countermeasure systems.